 Matched CL posts are to be provided on an institutional basis, rather than by individual specialties.
 This means that there should be an overall balance of matched posts across the institution, thereby relieving the pressure on those specialties with restricted numbers.
 It is the number of posts that is expected to be matched, e.g. if an institution receives 10 CL posts then it is expected that 10 locally-funded CL posts will also be created.

-The number of matched posts created by each partnership will be taken into account by the panel assessing IAT Competition bids, and will have a greater influence on the funding decision.
+The number of matched posts created by each partnership will be taken into account by the selection committee assessing IAT competition bids, and will have a greater influence on the funding decision.